 This is an “advance on royalties,” so let’s talk about what royalties are and how they work.

-How do book royalties work?
+How do book royalties work at traditional publishers?

 You never hear industry people talk about royalties in this way, however.
 They don’t like talking in dollar amounts.
 Instead, they talk about “percentages.”